Skip to content

 Some food manufacturers attempt to avoid cleaning after every recipe change by using ‘white to black’ production methods.
 For instance, a food manufacturer might begin the day with a bland based recipe, moving through to the stronger colour/flavoured recipes as the day progresses.
 Since each succeeding recipe has a more intense colour/taste than the previous one there’s no noticeable transfer of colour/flavour between each batch.

-The major shortcoming with white to black production is that your product will not exactly match the ingredients listed on the label.
-To follow Food Standards legislation, whatever is in the product should also be included on the label.
-Food manufacturers who don’t adhere to food standards legislation could face large fines and reputation damage.
+The major shortcoming with white to black production is that the product will not exactly match the ingredients listed on the label.
+To follow Food Standards legislation, whatever is in the product should be included on the label.
+Food manufacturers who don’t adhere to food standards legislation could face large fines and reputational damage.

 Risky Cleaning Alternative #2 – Flushing

-Another way some food processors try to reduce cleaning time is to flush the production system with a cheap base material to remove the last product from the system.
+Another way some food processing systems try to reduce cleaning time is to flush the production system with a cheap base material to remove the last product from the system.

-Whatever material you use to perform a flush-through, no matter how inexpensive, is still waste and the costs quickly add up.
-Also, you still have the same problem as with white to black methods; that your product will not exactly match the ingredients listed on the label.
+Whatever material you use to perform a flush-through, no matter how inexpensive, it is still waste and the costs can quickly add up.
+Also, you still have the same problem as with the white to black methods; that your product will not exactly match the ingredients listed on the label.

-Please note that when using allergenic ingredients, none of the above shortcuts are worth the high risks to your customers and your business reputation.
+A word of caution - please note that when using allergenic ingredients, none of the above shortcuts can be used, there is too high a risk to your customers and your business reputation.
 Products containing allergenic ingredients require a full clean down after every recipe changeover with cleaning validation and auditing to ensure no risk of cross-contamination.

-Large fixed mixers might blend ingredients quickly, but they take a considerable amount of time to wash.
+Large fixed mixers, such as ribbon blenders or plough shear mixers might blend ingredients quickly, but they take a considerable amount of time to wash and ensure they are fully hygienic.
 Clean times can escalate as you reach into every section and crevice to ensure your production line is clinically clean.
 With many ribbon blenders there are also zones when the blades do not make contact, leaving powder in the vessel.
 As a large fixed mixer is taken out of circulation to be washed and dried, machinery sits idle and operators have to wait before the next recipe batch can commence.
 In addition to the time lost, cleaning your equipment involves considerable costs in terms of water usage, cleaning products, energy and manpower which greatly affect profitability.

 1. Initially you need to know how long you currently spend on cleaning.
 Add your figures into our ROI calculator to find out how much time you lose over the course of a year and what this represents in cost and lost capacity.